peregin/velocorner.com/README.md

 The statistics page compares yearly aggregated data, such as distance, hours ridden, elevation gained and shows year to date series as well.
 The yearly data is presented as a heatmap, so it is easy to compare the efforts for a given period of the year.
-The data feed is collected via the [Strava API](https://developers.strava.com/docs/reference/).
+Athletes' data feed is collected via the [Strava API](https://developers.strava.com/docs/reference/).
+It helps you find the best component prices via the product aggregator page.

+# Tech Stack
+Building the cycling platform also

 ![logo](https://raw.github.com/peregin/velocorner.com/master/doc/graphics/logo50.png "logo")
 Visit the page at [http://velocorner.com](http://velocorner.com), I'd love to hear your feedback!